GiorgioComitini/COVID-19/README.md

 - "raw-json" contains the the data in the JSON format
 - "scripts" contains the scripts I use to extract the data from the website

 The data are updated every 2 minutes, being stored in a unique file labeled by the current day until a new file is created at the beginning of the next day.
 The latest update is stored as "cse-covid19-ita-regioni-latest.csv".
 The last daily data sets are collected in "cse-covid19-ita-regioni.csv" (the file gets updated every day at 11.59 pm, after the last data have been downloaded).
-The plots in graphics are updated at 11.59 pm.
+The plots in the graphics directory are updated at 11.59 pm.

 ## Scripts